NihaoKangkang/series_format/README.md

 # Series Format Script
 ## Author: Kyi Wong (github.com/NihaoKangkang)
 ---
-Rename TV series episodes to S00E00 format
+Rename TV series episodes to S00E00 format.
-This script will rename all the files in the folder to S00E00 format For example, "The.Big.Bang.Theory.S01E01.mp4" will be renamed to "S01E01.mp4"
+This script will rename all the files in the folder to S00E00 format.
+For example, "The.Big.Bang.Theory.S01E01.mp4" will be renamed to "S01E01.mp4".

 ---
 ### Usage: